flatironinstitute/sciware/23_CommandLine/main.md

 ### G&eacute;raud Krawezik (SCC)

-Most commands presented here can take between 0 to _N_ arguments.
+Most commands presented here take from 0 to _N_ arguments.
 The command is usually just repeated on the _N_ arguments

-We will not talk about putting everything inside a shell script (file)
+_We will not talk about shell scripts_

 ### Getting help